ant-cantu/ant-cantu/README.md

 # 💫 About Me

-- 🔭 I’m currently working on an AI web application named Fumbld AI
+- 🔭 I’m currently working on an AI web application named <a href="https://github.com/ant-cantu/fumbld-ai-public/">Fumbld AI</a>
 - 🌱 Actively learning React, Machine Learning
 - 🎓 Computer Science student
 - 📝 Documenting my tech journey one line at a time